Scroll down to view the guide.

 3) Glass Cutting – A high quality tungsten carbide wheel is used to score glass.

-The top carriage in a standard machine is fitted with the Composite TW (Twin Wheel) cutter for use with rigid boards such as MDF, hardboards, and some mountboards up to 4mm.
+The top carriage in a standard machine is fitted with the TW (Twin Wheel) cutter for use with rigid boards such as MDF, hardboards, and some mountboards up to 4mm.
 Refer to Using the twin wheel cutter > or Changing the twin wheel cutter > for more details.

 The cutting wheels are made from high grade tool steel and are heat treated to give a long life but this is dependent upon daily use and the materials being cut.